SauravKanchan/10minutemail/README.md

 ]
 ```

-> Warning: If you use this tool/API
+> Warning: If you overuse this tool/API, then 10minutemail.com may block your IP address.